 Known as “the golden state”, California has attracted people from across the globe with its promise of freedom and riches ever since the gold rush in the mid-1800s.
 The state’s relaxed, welcoming reputation and powerhouse tech sector make it a prime destination for foreign students.

-California has a beautiful and diverse range of landscapes, from the rugged peaks of the Sierra Nevada mountains in the east to the beautiful Pacific coastline in the west, from the mighty northern redwood forests to the majestic Mojave Desert in the south.
+California has a beautiful and diverse range of landscapes, from the rugged peaks of the Sierra Nevada mountains in the east to the Pacific coastline in the west, and from the mighty northern redwood forests in the north to the majestic Mojave Desert in the south.

-The California state university system is the largest in the country, with around 430,000 students.
-The state has numerous world-class public and private universities including Stanford University, the California Institute of Technology, the University of Southern California, University of California Los Angeles and University of California Berkeley.
+The California State University system is the largest in the country, with about 430,000 students.
+The state has numerous world-class public and private universities including Stanford University, the California Institute of Technology, the University of Southern California, University of California, Los Angeles and University of California, Berkeley.